MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 }
 return (
   <div>
+    {/* we will get the error here, Ts compiler is telling us that this component expect 2 properties(items and heading) that we had not specify*/}
     {/* we can set them just as attributes from HTML elements */}
     <ListGroup items={items} heading="Cities" onSelectItem={handleSelectItem} />